gabor-gubicza/learning-JavaScript/README.md

   DIV is a generic box with no meaning.
 SEO: Better specific boxes.
   Use appropriate elements: Semantic HTML

+### 66. Use CSS to Style elements

+Style goes to the head

 ## 2023/10/27 Friday

 ## 2023/10/26 Thu